elunna/nerfhack-changelog/README.md

     * hawaiian shirts are "graphic tees"
     * lock picks are "worthless cards"

+**Card abuse penalties**:
+* Cartomancers receive severe alignment penalties for forging or defacing cards.
+  - writing cards: -20 alignment, -5 luck
+  - cloning cards: -20 alignment, -5 luck
+  - poly zap/dip of cards: -10 alignment, -2 luck

 **Play mechanics:**
 * Cards (ie: scrolls) only weigh 1 for cartomancers.
 * The camera is played as a holographic card for cartomancers, doesn't break when thrown.
 * When applying a deck of cards, cartomancers will always be able to use them as if they were blessed.
 This enables you to tell your current luck easily by applying the deck.

-**Card abuse penalties**:
+**Card drops:**
-* Cartomancers receive severe alignment penalties for forging or defacing cards.
-  - writing cards: -20 alignment, -5 luck
-  - cloning cards: -20 alignment, -5 luck
-  - poly zap/dip of cards: -10 alignment, -2 luck
+* When playing as a cartomancer, there is a 50% chance that a monster will leave a card instead of a corpse when it dies.
+* Some monsters are restricted from dropping cards:
+  * Tame and peaceful monsters
+  * Spell beings, revived monsters, and cloned monsters.
+  * Unique monsters
+  * Revivers: zombies, trolls, and phoenixes
+* After a monster dies and is eligible for a drop, we roll a die to see what happens:
+  * 2 in 20 chance - drop some razor cards (could be any BUC or enchantment
+  * 3 in 20 chance - drop a zappable card.
+  * Otherwise, we get a summon card.
+    * 1 in 3 of summons will be a "rare" stronger monster than what we killed.
+    * The other times, it will either be nothing (if the monster was weak), the monster we killed, or a random sphere card.
+)

 **Spell beings:**
 * Spell beings originally came from SLASH'EM.
 Whenever the flame sphere or freeze sphere